filethis/developer-docs/docs/ft-connect-demo.md

 Our test site provides a convenient and deterministic way to test a variety of workflows that include challenge questions of different types.
 Again, [this document](https://filethis.github.io/developer-docs/pdf/filethis-test-site-usage.pdf) tells you which fake password string to use to determine the workflow to simulate.

-If you're curious about the internal representation of challenge questions used by FileThis, take a look at [this application](https://filethis.github.io/ft-user-interactions-demo/).
+If you're curious about the data schema used internaly by FileThis to represent challenge questions their and answers, take a look at [this application](https://filethis.github.io/ft-user-interactions-demo/).
 The left-side column shows the JSON data that represents the question.
 The center column is a live instance of our [ft-user-interaction-form](https://filethis.github.io/ft-user-interaction-form/components/ft-user-interaction-form/) sub-component which dynamically renders the question data as a modal dialog.
 The right-side column displays the JSON data that represents the answer that the user enters into the dialog.

-## The "Documents" Panel
+## The Documents Panel

 We mentioned above that as documents start to be fetched from a company website for the connections created by a user, we display thumbnails of their first page in our web component.
-This uses an instance of our [ft-document-panel](https://filethis.github.io/ft-connection-panel/components/ft-document-panel/) sub-component.
+This uses an instance of our [ft-document-panel](https://filethis.github.io/ft-document-panel/components/ft-document-panel/) sub-component.
 The display of this panel is optional, but it gives the user a rewarding sense that real work is being done on their behalf.

 ## The Next Step

 Now that you've been able to play with an instance of the FileThisConnect web component in an application served by our servers, you are ready to take another step on your way to fully embedding the component into your own website.
-In the next section, you'll go a bit further, instantiating the component in a minimal website that is served from your development box.
+In the next section, you'll instantite the component in a minimal website that is served from your development box.